 - Your school's APES class has a reputation for being interesting, teaching students a lot, and adequately preparing them for the exam

-- Your other classes and extracurriculars leave you with enough time and energy to spend preparing for this class
+- Your other classes and extracurriculars leave you with enough time and energy to devote to preparing for this class

-How to Succeed in AP Environmental Science: 3 Tips
+How to Succeed in AP Environmental Science: 3 Key Tips

 Tip 1: Don't Expect It to Be All About Science

-As I mentioned before, AP Enviro isn’t a pure science class.
-It’s highly interdisciplinary and will include historical information, current events, critical reading skills, and more.
+As I discussed above, AP Enviro is not a pure science class; it's highly interdisciplinary and will include historical information, current events, critical-reading skills, and more.
 If you expect this AP class to be completely science-focused, you might struggle with some aspects of it.

-While there will be graphs and scientific questions, the AP exam will also ask you to write complete essays and interpret documents, similar to many AP history and English exams.
-If you struggled with any of these classes or exams before, make sure that you feel more prepared for the AP Environmental Exam.
+While there will be graphs and scientific questions, the AP exam will also ask you to write complete essays and interpret documents, similar to what you must do on many AP history and English exams.
+If you struggled with any of these classes or exams before, make sure that you feel more prepared for the AP Environmental exam.

 Tip 2: Know How to Read and Interpret Visual Data

-Many APES exam questions, both multiple-choice and free-response, will ask you to look at a data table, chart, or graph and answer questions about it.
-Because these questions will require you to be able to understand and analyze different types of data, it’s critical that you know how to do this well before you take the AP Enviro exam.
+Many APES exam questions, both multiple-choice and free-response, will ask you to look at data in the form of a table, chart, or graph and then answer questions about it.
+Because these questions will require you to be able to understand and analyze different types of data, it's critical that you know how to do this before you sit for the AP Enviro exam.

-Taking practice exams and quizzes will help you out.
-You can also look through your textbook and homework, and even relevant newspaper or journal articles, for more examples.
+Taking practice exams and quizzes can help you out.
+You can also look through your textbook and homework or even relevant newspaper or journal articles for more examples.

-When you come across a graph, chart, or something similar, answer the following questions to ensure you’re thinking critically about the data:
+When you come across a graph, chart, or something similar, answer the following questions to ensure that you're thinking critically about the data being presented: